RepoBean/Workout-Tracker-WebApp/docs/memory_bank/DEVELOPMENT_NOTES.md

 3. Implement proper loading and error states
 4. Ensure responsive design for all components
 5. Document significant changes in the memory bank

+## Known Issues

+### Workout Plan Creation Workflow

+1. **Unassigned Days Option**: The UI allows adding exercises to "Unassigned days" which is confusing and may not be necessary.
+2. **Day Selection Inconsistency**: When configuring exercises after selecting a specific day, the UI still allows changing the workout day.

+### Active Workout Session Problems

+1. **Missing Exercise Information**:
+   - Exercise names not displayed during active workout sessions
+   - No indication of total sets/reps or target weight

+2. **Set Management Issues**:
+   - Cannot add multiple sets for an exercise
+   - Weights and reps not auto-populated from plan configuration

+3. **Workout Flow**:
+   - Exercise progression is rigid without ability to navigate between exercises
+   - Limited feedback during workout session

 ## Frontend Testing